UC Ag Issues Center

 Science and Technology

 Julian M. Alston is a professor in the Department of Agricultural and Resource Economics of the UC Davis.
 He teaches graduate and undergraduate classes in microeconomic theory and the analysis of agricultural markets and policies.
 Prior to beginning his current position in 1988, Alston was Chief Economist in the Department of Agriculture in Victoria, Australia, where he had been employed in various capacities since 1975.
 His experience in public policy analysis and advice, and in administration of a large scientific organization has shaped Alston's research interests in the economic analysis of agricultural markets and public policies concerning agricultural incomes, prices, trade, and agricultural research and promotion.
-Along with many articles in professional journals, he is a co-author of two recent books: Making Science Pay: The Economics of Agricultural R&D Policy and Science under Scarcity: Principles and Practice for Agricultural Research Evaluation and Priority Setting.
+He is also director of the Robert Mondavi Institute Center for Wine Economics.
 Alston was raised on the family farm in northern Victoria, Australia.
 He has a Bachelor's degree in Agricultural Science from the University of Melbourne in 1974; a Master's degree in Agricultural Economics from La Trobe University in 1978; and a PhD in Economics from North Carolina State University in 1984.

 Colin A. Carter